-As of March 31, 2003, our principal source of liquidity was \$252.8 million of cash and short-term investments, a decrease from the balance of \$276.9 million at December 31, 2002.
-This decrease was due primarily to \$29.9 million in cash used during the first quarter of 2003 to extinguish a portion of our convertible debt, more than offsetting cash generated from operations.
-Working capital decreased to \$319.0 million (restated) at March 31, 2003 from \$348.8 million at December 31, 2002.
-This decrease was also primarily due to the partial extinguishment of convertible debt discussed above.
+As of September 30, 2003, our principal source of liquidity was \$278.8 million of cash and short-term investments, an increase of \$1.9 million from the balance of \$276.9 million at December 31, 2002.
+This balance remained relatively flat as the receipt of \$195.0 million in the second quarter of 2003 in conjunction with the issuance of \$200 million of our Zero Coupon Convertible Subordinated Notes was offset by the \$211.6 million in cash used during the first nine months of 2003 to retire our remaining 41⁄4% Convertible Subordinated Notes (see Note 14).
+Cash generated from operations, plus \$28.3 million in tax refunds received during 2003 more than offset the net of this financing activity as well as \$14.2 million in cash used during the third quarter of 2003 to extinguish a portion of our new Zero Coupon Convertible Subordinated Notes.
+Working capital decreased to \$322.1 million (restated) at September, 2003 from \$348.8 million at December 31, 2002.
+This decrease was also primarily due to the financing activity discussed above.